Roughnecks of Sherwood Forest

 The first seven-foot statue stands in Dukes Wood near the village of Eakring in Nottinghamshire, England.
 Its twin greets visitors at Memorial Square in Ardmore, Oklahoma.

-These oil patch warriors, separated by more than 2,400 miles, commemorate American volunteers who – during a critical time during the war – produced oil.
+These oil patch warriors, separated by more than 2,400 miles, commemorate American volunteers who – during a critical time of the war – produced oil.
 They drilled in Sherwood Forest.

 England: An Unsinkable Tanker